ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 mergerfs                           34T   24T   10T  69% /mnt/storage
 ```

-If you had any existing files on your data disks they will be visible under `/mnt/storage`.
+If you had any existing files on your data disks, they will be visible under `/mnt/storage`.

 ## SnapRAID